pratzz/Bike-Sharing-Prediction/README.md

 # Overview

 In a typical bike sharing company, an owner may suffer from loss by buying more or less bikes.
 In this project, I have predicted how many bikes are required to fulfill the supply using historical data present in the dataset available in the Bike-Sharing-Dataset folder.
+This is my first assignment for Udacity Deep Learning Nanodegree Foundation 1.

 # Running the code